Sherlocks6/Yt_downloader/Downloader_ver.1/READ_ME.txt

-If u want to use this Yt_downloader you have to choose between a mp3 and a mp4 Download
+If u want to use this Yt_downloader you have to choose between a mp3 and a mp4 of a single video or a playlist Download

 You will see 1 file in this folder:
 				Start_Yt_downloader.bat